Kyle-Pu/Machine-Learning-With-Octave/Logistic Regression/Regularized/README.md

 * Run logisticRegressReg.m to run unregularized logistic regression with two approaches - gradient descent and the fminunc function.

 ## Disclaimer
-* logisticRegressReg.m, plotData.m, plotDecisionBoundary.m, and ex2data2.txt were both provided by a course I'm enrolled in.
+* logisticRegressReg.m, plotData.m, plotDecisionBoundary.m, mapFeature.m, and ex2data2.txt were all provided by a course I'm enrolled in.